MingboDuan/U-SCIFNet/README.md

 Algorithm Introduction
 ----

-We propose a U-shaped network with Spatial-channel Interaction Fusion (U-SCIFNet) for accurate single-frame infrared small target detection.The experimental results on two public datasets (NUAA-SIRST,NUST-SIRST) demonstrate the effectiveness of our method.The contribution of this paper are as follows:
+We propose a U-shaped network with Spatial-channel Interaction Fusion (U-SCIFNet) for accurate single-frame infrared small target detection.
+The experimental results on two public datasets (NUAA-SIRST,NUST-SIRST) demonstrate the effectiveness of our method.
+The contribution of this paper are as follows:

   1. Propose a feature fusion strategy for the skip connections in U-Net.